 SAL created the artistic content and wrote the sections of the text describing these aspects.
 JWFW wrote the sections on stratigraphy and history of geology.
-Both authors collaborated in the editing of this paper, descriptions of their contributions to the project, and diagram preparation.
+Both authors collaborated in the editing and diagram preparation.

-Acknowledgements
+395 Acknowledgements

 The authors acknowledge Parks Canada and the Art in the Park program for the residency at Gros Morne National Park, and Rob Hingston, Munju Ravindra, Kirsten Oravec, Fred Sheppard many other Parks Canada Staff; financial support from the Edmonton Arts Council and the Alberta Foundation for the Arts; and the efforts and enthusiasm of volunteers Michael Burzynski, Ryan Lacombe, Lisa Liu, Anne Marceau, Renée Martin, and Shawna White, who assisted in the construction of the installation at Green Point.
-We thank Tiziana Lanza for the opportunity to write this contribution, and we are extremely grateful for the comments of Tim Fedak, Matthew Stiller-Reeve, Graham Young, and Simone Rödder, which led to significant improvements in the paper.